• About Us

 How long is a TABC certificate valid?
 Most TABC seller-server certificates are valid for two years.
 Employers often track expiration dates and remind staff to complete a new course before their current certificate expires.
 Employees can return to the LIQUORexam Texas TABC course whenever renewal is due.

 Can our company pay for training instead of employees paying individually?
 Yes.
-With a LIQUORexam corporate account, you can purchase course credits in advance and assign training to employees with access codes or invitations.
+With a LIQUORexam corporate account, you can purchase course credits in advance at $4.95 per course credit (minimum 5 credits) and assign training to employees with email invitations.
 This keeps costs and completion records in one place.

 How do we prove employees completed training?
 Each employee receives a certificate upon successful completion of the course and exam.
 You can save copies in your HR files and, if you use a corporate account, export completion reports directly from your LIQUORexam dashboard.